shashihacks/resilient-iot/Overview.md

 5. Initialize the required data needed for edge node when replaced with new.
 6. Provide necessary data for the control logic
 7. Code the part of control logic implementation

+### Task overview (Pranav)

+__ESP32 and Sensor connections:__

+- Wired connection between sensors to EPS32
+- Digital and Analog inputs from the rain sensor
+- Analog inputs from temp and soil moisture sensors
+- Use of Arduino code to receive sensor inputs to the serial monitor
+- Use of ArduinoJson lib to write output to a JSON file.

+__USING MQTT TO ESTABLISH CONNECTION BTW ESP32 AND RASP-Pi__

+__Setup folder structure used:__

+- fieldname/cropname/temp
+- fieldname/cropname/rain_analog
+- fieldname/cropname/rain_digital
+- fieldname/cropname/soil_moisture

+__Setting MQTT broker to receive data:__

+1. Install mosquito and required libs
+2. Modify the default Mosquitto config at /etc/mosquitto/conf.d
+3. Removed anonymous logins
+4. Save passwords in separate files
+5. Use port 1883
+6. Set up a new username & password

+__Setup WiFi connection on ESP32 and enable MQTT Publish__

+- Use PubSubClient lib for enabling MQTT publishing and use WiFILibrary for enabling WiFi.
+- Use connect_MQTT() to connect to the broker
+- Publish data over MQTT